Skip to content

 Cambodia Airport COVID19

-(The rather empty departure terminal at Phnom Penh in and it is the same case, most airports around the world.
+(The rather empty departure terminal at Phnom Penh airport in Cambodia and it is the same case, most airports around the world.
 Most of the duty-free shops were opened but sadly there were no customers.
 The lone guy at Starbucks was practically begging passengers to come in to have coffee)

-This will be the last part in this Cambodian series – we have completed our assignment in Phnom Penh and it was time to make the back home and start the next phase of the project.
+This will be the last part in this Cambodian trip series – we have completed our assignment in Phnom Penh and it was time to make the journey back home and start the next phase of the project.

 Read More »Kingdom of Cambodia 2020: Part 12 – The Tedious, Much Awaited Journey Back Home